-With Spatial Mic plugged into your Mac OSX or Windows host computer, simply launch Spatial Mic Control.
+With Spatial Mic USB plugged into your Mac OSX or Windows host computer, simply launch Spatial Mic Control.
 You will see the following interface:

 Spatial Mic Control provides the following functionality: